 Start of your day with a stop at the Genocide Memorial

 While it is a sight hard to see, the Genocide Memorial cannot be missed.
 Be prepared for a gut wrenching and extremely sad experience.
 It is an amazing museum as well as burial grounds for an estimated 300,000 people.
-It does an excellent job explaining the issues in Rwanda, what led to the genocide, why it occurred and the results.
-It also goes beyond Rwanda to talk about other past genocides as a memorial for those victims all over the World.
+It does an excellent job explaining the issues in Rwanda – what led to the genocide, why it occurred and the results.
+It also goes beyond Rwanda to talk about other past genocides as a memorial for victims all over the world.

 Stop at the Belgian Memorial

-10 soldiers who protected the Prime Minister, were taken by rebels to a military compound and slaughtered.
-They fought back with only two handguns and the standoff lasted hours.
-The Belgian memorial stands where the massacre occurred, with the building untouched showing the damage done by rebels.
-There are 10 stones that represent their brave lives.
+10 soldiers who protected the Prime Minister were taken by rebels to a military compound and slaughtered.
+They fought back with only two handguns and the standoff lasted for hours.
+The Belgian Memorial stands where the massacre occurred, with the building untouched showing the damage done by the rebels.
+There are 10 stones that represent each of the brave soldiers.